LudoBermejo/dev.ludobermejo.es/_posts/2015-09-03-the-d&d-team-development.markdown

 ## So, you don't like the fullstackmotherfockersofhells teams.
 Then, what's your idea for an ideal team?

 Well...
 I'm glad you asked.
-Please, allow me to be your `nerdist host in this wonderful trip to the geeky side of the development world`.
-Let me present you the:
+Please, allow me to be your `nerdist host in this wonderful trip to the geeky side of the development world.` Let me present you the:

 # D&D(tm) Team-party crappy theory